Bosonization in $R$-paraparticle Luttinger models: parafermion bosonization

-Having defined $p$-ordering and the classification of $R$-paraparticles into $R$-parafermions or $R$-parabosons, let us now consider the bosonization of one-dimensional interacting $R$-paraparticles.
-We define the $R$-paraparticle Luttinger model kinetic Hamiltonian term as
+Having defined $p$ ordering and the classification of $R$-paraparticles into $R$ parafermions or $R$ parabosons, let us now consider the bosonization of 1D interacting $R$ paraparticles.
+We define the $R$-paraparticle LM kinetic Hamiltonian term as